ljbo82/cpp-project-builder-demos/README.md

 * **`mixed-app/`**

-   Contains an example of an application executable containing both C and C++ source files.
+   Contains an example of an application project containing both C and C++ source files.

-## Compiling
+* **`multiplatform/`**

+   Contains an example of a multiplatorm project containing customizations according to target HOST.

+# Building the examples

-In order to build demos the environment variable `CPP_PROJECT_BUILDER` must be defined and must point to the directory of [cpp-project-builder-core](https://github.com/ljbo82/cpp-project-builder-core)
+In order to build demos the environment variable `CPB_DIR` must be defined and must point to the directory containing the Build system.

+* If you cloned/copied the [whole build system project](https://github.com/ljbo82/cpp-project-builder) (containing documentation, demos, and the build system itself), the `CPB_DIR` environment variable must point to the its `core` subdirectory.

+* If you just cloned/copied only the [build system](https://github.com/ljbo82/cpp-project-builder-core), the `CPB_DIR` environment variable must point to the directory containing the copy / cloned repository.

+> **Convenience script**
+>
+> If you cloned/copied the whole build system project, source the script `init-env`.
+This script will export the variable `CPB_DIR` automatically for the current shell:
+>
+> ```bash
+> source init-env
+> ```

 # License

-This is free and unencumbered software released into the public domain.
+All demos are free and unencumbered software released into the public domain.
 Please see the [LICENSE](LICENSE) file for details on copying and distribution.

-# Contact

-For general information visit the main project site at https://github.com/ljbo82/cpp-project-builder-demos.